Skip to content

 Strasser, I. & Dege, M. (Eds.)
 (2021).
 The Psychology of Global Crises and Crisis Politics – Intervention, Resistance, Decolonization.
 Palgrave.

-Recent Book Chapters:
+Recent and Upcoming Book Chapters:

 Bamberg, M. & Dege, M. (2022).
 Decentering histories of identity.
 In M. Bamberg, C. Demuth & M. Watzlawik (Eds.), Cambridge Handbook of Identity.
 Cambridge University Press.